okutbay/MongoHead/README.md

 An implementation of IBaseData and aims to provide base CRUD methods to your data layer classes

 ### BaseEntity Classes (BaseEntitySimple, BaseEntityLight, BaseEntity, BaseEntityComplex)
+Each class adds some fields for the entity.
+This gives freedom to choose generic fields for your entities.
-Each class adds some fields to entity provide to support to eliminating unnecessary properties on your entities and keeps your database collections lighter.
+You may choose the base class which fits best to your scenario.
+This helps to eliminate unnecessary properties on your entities and keeps your database collections lighter.
-Latest base entity hierarchy (inheritence) is: BaseEntitySimple < BaseEntityLight < BaseEntity < BaseEntityComplex

 #### BaseEntitySimple adds this property
 * _id

-#### BaseEntityLight adds this property
+#### BaseEntityLight adds this property as an addition to BaseEntitySimple
 * _DateUtcCreated

-#### BaseEntity  adds these properties
+#### BaseEntity  adds these properties as addition to BaseEntityLight
 * _DateUtcModified
 * _IsActive

-#### BaseEntityComplex adds this property
+#### BaseEntityComplex adds this property as an addition to BaseEntity
 * _UserId

+So, base entity hierarchy (inheritence) is: BaseEntitySimple < BaseEntityLight < BaseEntity < BaseEntityComplex

 # Sample Application
 ## MongoHead Configuration